![]() |

 2 | Successfully detached, an active vIRQ was abandoned. |

-Definition at line 290 of file irq.h.
+must have the permission L4_CAP_FPAGE_S.
+Definition at line 293 of file irq.h.

 References l4_irq_detach_u(), and l4_utcb().